Understanding the stages of Typhoid Fever

 - The other two significant tests are urine and bone marrow culture.
 The bone marrow test is considered the most effective one as it can detect the bacteria when other tests fail to do so.
 These tests, sometimes individually or in combination, help doctors to know the presence of typhoid fever and make proper treatment plans.

-Thyroid Fever Treatment
+Typhoid Fever Treatment Options

 However, in more severe cases, hospitalisation might be necessary.
 During this time, doctors will give intravenous antibiotics and closely monitor the patient’s condition.
-This approach helps manage any health issues that arise and supports the recovery proces
+This approach helps manage any health issues that arise and supports the recovery process.